SCOPE OF THIS CHAPTER

 2.9 Manager's Authorisation

-Management oversight of assessments is vital.
+Management oversight of assessments is vital, and the manager must comment on threshold in this section.
 Please record case discussions and agreed actions on case notes in the appropriate section.

 - Is there reasonable cause to suspect that this child is suffering, or is likely to suffer significant harm?
 (Section 47, Children Act 1989);